zigomir/rvdb/README.md

     git clone git://github.com/zigomir/rvdb.git ~/.rvdb

-Creating a symlink to `Vagrantfile`

-    cd project
-    mkdir vagrant
+Run this to create project's `Vagrantfile` and `vagrantconfig.yml` files inside your project dir.

-    cd vagrant
+	cd /path/to/project
-    ln -s ~/.rvdb/Vagrantfile Vagrantfile
-    # Windows (cmd, not power shell, with admin privileges)
-    mklink Vagrantfile C:\users\<your_username>\.rvdb\Vagrantfile

-Copy `vagrantconfig.example.yml` to your project `vagrant` dir and rename it to `vagrantconfig.yml`
+  	~/.rvdb/vagrantify.sh .

+If you are on Windows create project's `Vagrantfile` and `vagrantconfig.yml` file with copying by hand

+	cp ~/.rvdb/Vagrantfile.PROJECT path/to/project/Vagrantfile
+	cp ~/.rvdb/vagrantconfig.example.yml path/to/project/vagrantconfig.yml

 If you have special settings (different directory structure for project), different than your team mates, just create another file, named `vagrantconfig_local.yml` and edit your setting there.

-	cp vagrantconfig.yml vagrantconfig_local.yml

 # Build mah machine
 Update git submodules